 SERVICE ACCESS AND AUTHORIZATION

-When funding is appropriated for a new Adult Day Health Care (ADHC) Waiver opportunity or an existing opportunity is vacated, the individual who meets criteria for the priority group, or whose date is reached on the ADHC Waiver Request for Services Registry (RFSR), shall receive a written notice indicating that a waiver opportunity is available.
-The applicant will receive a waiver offer packet that includes an ADHC Waiver Services Decision Form and a Support Coordination Agency Freedom of Choice (FOC) and Release of Information form.
+When funding is appropriated for a new Adult Day Health Care (ADHC) Waiver opportunity or an existing opportunity is vacated, the individual who meets criteria for the priority group, or whose date is reached on the ADHC Waiver Request for Services Registry (RFSR), shall receive a written notice indicating that an ADHC Waiver opportunity is available.
+The applicant will receive an ADHC Waiver offer packet that includes the following:

+An ADHC Waiver Services Decision form; and

+A Support Coordination Agency Freedom of Choice (FOC) and Release of Information form.

-The applicant must complete and return the packet if interested in accepting the ADHC Waiver opportunity and to determine if they meet the preliminary level of care and/or any additional program requirements.
+If the applicant is interested in accepting the ADHC Waiver opportunity, they must complete and return the packet.

-If the applicant meets the preliminary level of care and/or additional program requirements, they will be linked to a support coordination agency.
-A support coordinator will be assigned to
+If the applicant meets the waiver offer criteria, they will be linked to a support coordination agency.
+A support coordinator will be assigned to the applicant and must:

-conduct an in-home assessment with the applicant and
+Conduct a face-to-face, in-home assessment with the applicant;

-inform them of all available services.
+Inform them of all available services under the ADHC Waiver program; and

-The support coordinator shall also assist the applicant as needed with the financial eligibility process conducted by the Medicaid eligibility office.
+Assist the applicant as needed with the financial eligibility process conducted by the Medicaid eligibility office.

-Once it has been determined that the applicant meets the level of care requirements for the program, a second home visit is made to finalize the plan of care (POC).
-The following must be addressed in the POC:
+Once the assessment has been completed and it has been determined that the applicant meets the nursing facility level of care requirements for the ADHC Waiver program, the support coordinator may continue with the Plan of Care (POC) development.
+The POC development may be completed at the intake home visit or the support coordinator may schedule a second home visit to finalize the POC.:

+NOTE: The support coordinator may conduct the assessment and POC development at the same meeting, as long as the support coordinator has the equipment/capability to finalize the assessment and obtain the results during this visit.

+The following must be addressed at the POC meeting:

 The types and number of services (including waiver and all other services) necessary to reasonably assure health and welfare and to maintain the beneficiary safely in the community;